Yomguithereal/mnemonist/multi-map.md

 ### #.forEachAssociation

-Iterates over each of the associations of the multimap.
+Iterates over each of the associations (key, container) of the multimap.

 ```js
 var map = new Multimap();